eduardaviana/Sokoban-Haskell/README.md

 ---

 ## 📜 Licença
-Este projeto é distribuído sob a licença MIT.
+Este projeto é distribuído sob a licença BSD 3-Clause.
 Consulte o arquivo `LICENSE` para mais informações.